yeehaa123/rizom-monorepo/README.md

 Taipei, November 11, 2024
 Version 0.0.1

-Note: This is a rolling document.
-Meaning that we update it as we go along.
-In order to keep it clear, we use: [semantic versioning](https://semver.org/).
+Note: This is a rolling document that we update as we progress.
+To keep it manageable, we use semantic versioning.
+Changes can be suggested through pull requests, in collective meetings, or directly to me.

 ## Introduction